RJPearson94/terraform-provider-twilio/docs/resources/serverless_deployment.md

 For more information on Serverless (also known as Runtime), see the product [page](https://www.twilio.com/runtime)

+~> Serverless deployments cannot be removed, they can only be superseded.
+When a destroy is required Terraform will check if the resource is the latest deployment.
+If the resource is the latest deployment and the `build_sid` is not nil a new deployment will be created with a nil `build_sid` to remove this resource as the active deployment, this allows the build to be destroyed.
+If the `build_sid` is nil or if the resource is not the latest version then the resource will be removed from the Terraform state without a new deployment being created.

 !> This API used to manage this resource is currently in beta and is subject to change

 ## Example Usage